sunilnandihalli/CarND-PID-Control-Project/README.md

  Build PID controler for the car

 # Describe PID controller
  * Proportional (P) controller : tries to steer the car to correct for the cross-track-error.
 This is the most obvious thing to do.
+This provides a control input proportional to cross-track-error so as to correct it.
  * Derivative (D) controller : This tries to make the car smoothly reaching the zero-cross-track-error without overshooting it.
-This will help reduce the oscilator motion
+This will help reduce the oscilator motion.
+The derivative is estimated as the difference between the previous and the current cross track error.
-  *
+ * Integral (I) controller : This helps the controller to reduce the bias. i.e. for example, it can help it catch up with a constantly changing target.
+The integral is approximated as the sum of the cross track error.

+# Tuning of the hyper parameters
+ * Initially the parameters were tuned manually and then a twiddler was implemented to further tune the parameters.
+The final parameters obtained were  (P: -0.154719,I:-0.000198047,D:-3.86494)

+# Effect of varioust controllers
+ * Setting D to zero lead to a highly oscillatory behaviour.
+ * Setting I component to zero made the vehicle be on the outer edge of the road longer than necessary during the turns.

 # CarND-Controls-PID
 Self-Driving Car Engineer Nanodegree Program